 Rudner's INFIT mean-square distribution is reassuring for the NAEP Trial State Assessment (see Figure 1).
 Its mean is 0.97, standard deviation .17.
 But the tails, though statistically acceptable invite investigation.
 Rudner's other two Figures show how unwanted examinee behavior is indicated by the tails.

 In Figure 2, high mean-squares indicate unexpected successes or failures.
 Unexpected responses by low performers are bound to be improbable successes.
 These could be due to special knowledge or lucky guessing.
 Unexpected responses by high performers are bound to be improbable failures.
-These could be due to carelessness, misunderstandings or "special ignorance".
+These could be due to carelessness, slipping, misunderstandings or "special ignorance".
 In Figure 2, in the upper right quadrant, there are many more persons misfitting because of careless errors (or incomplete response strings) than, in the upper left quadrant, persons benefiting from lucky guessing.